An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Materials and methods

 Next, we turn our attention to constraint (\ref{eq:ilp3}).
 To see why this constraint is satisfied observe the following.
 From the fact that $\sum_{i=1}^M x_{u,i} = 1$ it follows that there is exactly one $i'$, for which $x_{u,i'} = 1$.
 By the definition of $x_{u,i'}$, we have $\indexf(z_u \in P_{i'}) = 1$.
 Since $P =\{P_1,\dots,P_k\}$ and $P_{i'}$ is not empty, it must hold that $i' \leq k$ and hence by construction $w_{i'} = 1$.
 For all other $i \neq i'$, we have $x_{u,i} = 0$, and thus $x_{u,i} \leq w_i$ and constraint (\ref{eq:ilp3}) is satisfied.
 The constraint (\ref{eq:ilp4}) is satisfied, since we have

-because of the assumption that $P$ is a valid coloring and this constraint occurs only for clauses of the form $(z_u \neq z_v)$.
+because of the assumption that $P$ is a valid colouring and this constraint occurs only for clauses of the form $(z_u \neq z_v)$.
 The constraints (\ref{eq:ilp5}) and (\ref{eq:ilp6}) are satisfied by definition.
-One can easily see that (\ref{eq:ilp7}) and (\ref{eq:ilp8}) are also satisfied, since $P$ is a valid coloring and these constraints only occur for clauses of the form $((z_u \neq z_v) \vee (z_k = z_l))$.\\
+One can easily see that (\ref{eq:ilp7}) and (\ref{eq:ilp8}) are also satisfied, since $P$ is a valid colouring and these constraints only occur for clauses of the form $((z_u \neq z_v) \vee (z_k = z_l))$.\\